manojkumar157/manojkumar/README.md

 # manojkumar
-This repo is for coding classes this repo is the the first class
+This repo is for coding classes.
+Im manoj, studying in Gitam.